 Don’t forget to offer your support and answer any questions the employee may have during the training period.

-Step 10.
-Prepare The First Assignments
+10. Prepare The First Assignments

 Include relevant explanations to go along with the assignments, the deliverables and deadlines.
 Make sure the employee has access to supporting materials and examples they can use for reference.

-Step 11.
-Check In With The Employee
+11. Check In With The Employee

-Step 12.
-Provide Timely Feedback (And Ask For It)
+12. Provide Timely Feedback (And Ask For It)

 Providing feedback to your new employee helps them adapt to the work environment and it also makes them feel valued.

 Similarly, asking for feedback is just as important as providing feedback to your employees.
-In fact, an employee engagement study by Gallup showed that managers who receive feedback on their abilities increased their profitability by 8.9%. compared to managers who did not receive feedback.
+In fact, an employee engagement study by Gallup showed that managers who receive feedback on their abilities increased their profitability by 8.9%. compared to managers who did not receive any.

 13. Schedule Regular Meetings

 How can doForms help exactly?